 In Victoria, you may hear the term female genital mutilation (FGM).
 It is important that you inform your health professional about your preferred term to describe your particular situation or experience.

 Different types of female genital cutting

-The different types of FGM are classified by the extent of the surgery involved, and include:
+The different types of FGC are classified by the extent of the practice involved.
+They include:

 - Type I – clitoridectomy, or ‘sunna’.
 The hood of skin that sits over the clitoris (prepuce) is removed.
 The clitoris may or may not be removed in part or in total.